tidalcycles/tidalcycles.github.io/_patterns/sequences.md

 d1 $ sound "bd sn"
 ~~~~

-When you do `Ctrl-C Ctrl-C` on the above, you are replacing the
+When you run the above, you are replacing the previous pattern with
-previous pattern with another one on-the-fly.
-Congratulations, you're
+another one on-the-fly.
+Congratulations, you're live coding.
-live coding.

 The `sound` function in the above is just one possible parameter that
 we can send to the synth.
-Below show a couple more, `pan` and `vowel`:
+Below shows a couple more, `pan` and `vowel`:

 ~~~~ {haskell}
 d1 $ sound "bd sn sn"